————————————————————————

 Washrooms

-We’ve chosen locations with a washroom onsite or nearby as best we can, we are working on a Porta Potty located at the Coastal Ridge Trailhead in Salvage (stay tuned for updates).
+We’ve chosen locations with a washroom onsite or nearby as best we can.
+A Porta Potty is located at the Coastal Ridge Trailhead (parking lot) in Salvage.
+The St. Stephen’s Hall and Salvage Fisherman’s Museum also have washrooms.
+Ask a volunteer!

 Animals/Pets